smithy-lang/smithy/2.0/_sources/spec/idl.rst.txt

 Smithy models are defined using either the Smithy interface definition language (IDL) or the :ref:`JSON abstract syntax tree <json-ast>` (AST).
-This document defines the ABNF_ grammar and syntax for defining models with the Smithy IDL.
+This document defines the :rfc:`ABNF <5234>` grammar and syntax for defining models with the Smithy IDL.

 -------------------